Reports: Outside groups spending big to help Trump, Clinton | Metro News

 CLINTON SPENDING SPREE

-Clinton matched her best-yet fundraising numbers with her biggest single-month outlay, new documents show.
-The campaign spent almost $50 million last month, nearly $12 million more than in July, its previous most expensive month.
+Clinton is spending at a faster clip than Trump.
+The difference meant his campaign started this month with nearly a $10 million cash advantage over hers.

-Nearly $33 million went into advertising.
+Clinton's campaign spent almost $50 million last month, nearly $12 million more than in July, including $33 million that went into advertising.
 She has blanketed the airwaves with thousands of commercials promoting her candidacy and attacking Trump as unfit for the presidency.
 And Clinton spent about $5 million on her roughly 800-person payroll.

 The campaign raised more than $60 million in August; Clinton also helped raise another $81 million last month for the Democratic National Committee and state parties working to elect her.
-Trump's campaign had not yet filed its August report.
+Trump's campaign raised about $42 million and spent almost $30 million in August.
+Like Clinton, Trump also raised tens of millions of dollars more for the party.

 MORE BIG CHECKS FOR CLINTON GROUP